 Testing available to all, no symptoms required.

-Results will be available within 4 days of testing, and patients will be notified of their results by phone.
+Results will be available in 7-10 days of testing, and patients will be notified of their results by phone.
 The Maryland Department of Health will be notified of any positive COVID-19 results.

 Antibody Testing is Now Available

 Antibody testing requires a physician order.
 Talk to your doctor about whether antibody testing is right for you.
 More information about antibody testing.

 Virtual care is available to anyone by visiting FrederickHealth.zipnosis.com.
 Online visits are $25, similar to an insurance co-pay.
 For the latest updates on FHH’s response to COVID-19, you can visit FrederickHealth.org/coronavirus.

 1460B West Patrick Street

 Frederick, MD 21702